Pets can sense a coming storm: Here’s how to keep them safe

 Belmont County, Ohio (WTRF) – You’ve probably heard that pets have an uncanny sense of when a storm is coming in.

-And unfortunately, that was shown yesterday when the stress of the severe weather led many dogs to flee from their homes.
+And unfortunately, that was shown this week when the stress of the severe weather led many dogs to flee from their homes.

 While you can’t stop them from feeling that sixth sense, Belmont County’s dog warden says there are ways to lower their anxiety levels.